confluentinc/ksqldb-recipes/docs/customer-360/clickstream/index.md

 ---
 seo:
   title: Understand User Behavior with Clickstream Data
-  description: This recipe processes clickstream data to understand the behavior of its online users
+  description: This ksqlDB recipe processes clickstream data to understand the behavior of its online users.
 ---

-# Understand User Behavior with Clickstream Data
+# Understand user behavior with clickstream data

 Analyzing clickstream data enables businesses to understand the behavior of its online users, for example: